 Unlike Phuket’s other well-known sacred site, Wat Chalong, which is 200 years old, the Big Buddha was built during the years of Phuket’s rapid tourism growth and as such it often attracts more curious visitors than local Buddhist devotees.
 You’ll notice signs at the entrance in English, Russian and Chinese, and before you reach the steps to the Buddha statue you walk past several vendors selling food, drinks, and souvenirs.

 A Tourist Trap?

 The Big Buddha in many ways reflects modern Phuket society in the tourism age.
-Tourists come here in droves, many of whom know little about Thai culture or Buddhism, detracting from its role as a sacred site.
+Tourists come here in droves, many of whom know little about Thai culture or Buddhism.
 And the Big Buddha, like many other construction projects in Phuket, relied extensively on migrant workers.
 Burmese labourers spent years toiling at the statue to get every last tile of marble put into place.